MasqueradeOfSilence/MasqueradeOfSilence/README.md

 # Intro

-Computer graphics programmer, with strong secondary interests in cybersecurity and PLCs.
+Computer graphics programmer, with strong secondary interests in cybersecurity and themed entertainment technology (i.e. PLCs and show control).
 I majored in Computer Science with an emphasis in Animation, and double minored in Creative Writing and Mathematics.

 I am currently working towards my master's degree in Computer Science.
 My primary research interest is computational fluid simulation.